-Dr. Biesecker's research focuses on understanding the relationship of genomic variation to health and disease.
-Currently, his laboratory is engaged in studies in two main areas: rare disorders of development and growth, and new approaches to hypothesis-generating clinical genomics research.
-The goals of his research program are to improve the medical care of patients affected by these disorders, provide generalized knowledge about the broad field of genetic disease and better understand basic mechanisms of normal and abnormal human development and physiology.
+Researchers in the Clinical Genomics Section study genomic variation as it relates to health and disease, applying this research to better understand rare disorders of development and growth, and to new clinical genomics approaches.
+The team's research goals are to improve medical care for affected patients, provide generalized knowledge about genetic disease and understand mechanisms of human development and physiology.